ebete/mg-readfiltering/README.md

 ```
 You can edit the name of the output directory by editing the `project` entry.
 The `run-*` entries can be set to `true` or `false` and will enable/disable parts of the pipeline.
-The `kaiju` and `khmer` entries both contain some parameters you can change that are passed to the programs.
+The `trimmomatic`, `kaiju` and `khmer` entries contain some parameters you can change that are passed to the programs.
+Check the documentation of the tools to learn what the parameters do.
 Be careful when editing this file.
-You cannot remove/rename entries and the indentation should also stay the same.
+You should not remove/rename entries and the indentation should also stay the same.

 ### Running the pipeline
 Once the project has been set up, use the following command to run the pipeline: